-- On Linux, cURL is installed in two parts; as a module within Apache and an extension for PHP.
+- On Linux, cURL is installed in two parts; as a Linux module and an extension for PHP.
 Your host should be able to install both parts quickly if it's not already present.
-To check, view your php.ini file and look for a line that says cURL support enabled.

 - On Windows, the cURL extension is automatically installed with the rest of the WAMP stack, so your host should not need to do anything more.

 If you're stuck with a host that doesn't have cURL enabled, ask them — it never hurts to try.

 There are alternative ways to achieve the same results, but it may rule out many of your options when you're developing and expanding your website.

 Summary of cURL features: